kontainapp/km/docs/user-guide.md

 ### Do I Need KVM or KKM?

-On Linux development machines, Kontain can run on the machine directly, with either KVM (native Linux virtualization) or KKM (Kontain kernel module) installed.
+On Linux development machines, Kontain can run on the machine directly, with KVM.

 On OSX and Windows development machines, Kontain can be run in a Linux VM with either KVM module (nested virtualization) enabled or the KKM module installed.
 Support for nested virtualization depends on the hypervisor.
 KKM can be installed in the Linux VM if the hypervisor does not support nested virtualization.